 However, the more common way that sanctions come about is through Presidential Executive Orders.
 In 1977 Congress passed the International Emergency Economic Powers Act, commonly known as IEEPA.
 IEEPA gives the President the power to declare a national emergency in response to an “unusual and extraordinary” foreign threat.
 It gives the President special powers to regulate commerce in order to address that threat.
 The legal authority of the Executive Order allows a U.S. president to exercise power unilaterally and often very quickly, deploying sanctions without any input from Congress.

-The executive and the legislative branches of U.S. government sometimes clash on sanctions policy.
+The executive and the legislative branches of the U.S. government sometimes clash on sanctions policy.
 For example, in July 2017, Congress passed, and President Trump reluctantly signed, a bill imposing new sanctions on Russia for interfering in the previous U.S. presidential election.
 The bill also placed limits on Trump’s ability to lift any sanctions on Russia, and it passed with veto-proof majorities.

 These sanctions have of course increased with Russia’s recent invasion of Ukraine.
 Check out our recent article on how financial institutions can comply with the new sanctions against Russia to learn more about these changes.

-Process for sanctions through Executive Orders
+Process for Sanctions Through Executive Orders

 The process of deploying sanctions through a Presidential Executive Order begins with some type of foreign crisis, such as Russia’s invasion of Ukraine’s Crimea region.
-The National Security Council (NSC), which leads the National Security Agency (NSA), then begins to facilitate discussions among federal agencies, and crafts the scope and list of initial targets.
+The National Security Council (NSC), which leads the National Security Agency (NSA), then begins to facilitate discussions among federal agencies and crafts the scope and list of initial targets.
 The NSC then submits a recommendation to the president and the Cabinet.
-Upon their agreement, OFAC begins drafting a sanctions Executive Order that fits the desired policy impact, and is sufficiently broad to impact both initial and potential future targets.
+Upon their agreement, OFAC begins drafting a sanctions Executive Order that fits the desired policy impact and is sufficiently broad to impact both initial and potential future targets.
 OFAC consults with several federal agencies, such as the State Department, the Department of Justice (and any of its applicable agencies, such as the DEA or Homeland Security), as well as the Commerce Department.
-The Commerce Department’s participation is very important, because its Bureau of Industry and Security (BIS) enforces the Export Administration Act, which regulates foreign trade.
+The Commerce Department’s participation is very important because its Bureau of Industry and Security (BIS) enforces the Export Administration Act, which regulates foreign trade.

-OFAC’s draft Executive Order is then reviewed by the State Department, the Department of Justice, and White House attorneys, to ensure legality and scope of power under IEEPA.
+OFAC’s draft Executive Order is then reviewed by the State Department, the Department of Justice, and White House attorneys, to ensure the legality and scope of power under IEEPA.
 Finally, the NSC prepares the final Executive Order, the list of initial targets, and the formal policy decision, and presents it to the president for signature.
 OFAC then publishes the corresponding sanctions regulations in the Federal Register and updates the Specially Designated Nationals and Blocked Persons List so that financial institutions can perform effective OFAC screening requirements.

 Image source: Wikipedia – United States Sanctions (2020)